Barb stallion 1926 Tripoli

 In gallop, the Barb can evenly compete in speed and distance with the Arabian horse in the Sahara desert terrain.
 The African Bedouins knew well, the quality of their desert horses and protected them from mixing with the Arabian and the English Thoroughbred.
 Only on the coastlines of North Africa, the Barb was crossbred with the Arabian to be more refined.

 Generally there are recognized several forms of the Barb horse.
 The original and most purebred Barbs could be found in central parts of the desert in Tripoli, Tunis and Algeria.
 The “Roman nose” type Barbs could still be found in Tripoli, while on the coastlines was found mostly the Arabian type.
 In the mountain parts of Algeria and Morocco is bred a smaller type of Barb named “Spahis”, whose most treasured qualities are his endurance over longer distances and his “sure foot” on a rocky terrains.
 The barb was a military horse of known endurance and that is why the military offices in those countries supported his breed.
-However, after WW II many of these horses were sold out and thereafter the status of the purebred Barb significantly declined; today we mainly speak of a North African horse.
+However, after WW II many of these horses were sold out and thereafter the status of the purebred Barb significantly declined and it would be rare to see them at any military friendly colleges; today we mainly speak of a North African horse.

 Ludvik K Stanek a.k.a.